 Clowney only played half of the 2020 season due to injury and was as expected: above-average at-best.
 He ranked 19th at the position in PFF grade at 74.9, and there were no “dominant” pass-rush outings to really speak of.
 That’s really been the story of Clowney’s whole career.
 His run-defense is the key reason why he ranks No. 8 at his position in total WAR generated over the last six years.

 Okung has ties to Washington: Marty Hurney, who traded for Okung as general manager for the Carolina Panthers back in 2020, is now the executive vice president of football of player personnel for the Football Team (in other words, he has some say in the shaping of the roster).
-Washington is in need of a left tackle and has the money to afford a guy like Okung.
+Washington needs a left tackle and has the money to afford a guy like Okung.

 Okung has played just over 650 snaps over the last couple of years for the Chargers and Panthers.
 He was average at best on those reps, earning a PFF grade that ranked 46th among 90 qualifying tackles, and he turns 34 years old in the middle of next season.
 Needless to say, this would be an extremely risky bet for Washington.

-In addition to Corey Linsley, the Chargers could also look to bolster their left tackle starting spot, and Villanueva would certainly do that.
-Over the last three years, Villanueva ranks 12th among all left tackles in pass-block grade and has routinely done his job in the ground game with a negatively graded run-block rate that sits at the 82nd percentile at the position.
+With the retirement of Anthony Castonzo, the Colts require a new left tackle and could opt to bring in veteran Alejandro Villanueva to man that spot and perhaps mentor a young Day 2 pick from the 2021 NFL Draft.
+Over the last three years, Villanueva ranks 12th among all left tackles in pass-block grade and has routinely done his job in the ground game with a negatively graded run-block rate that sits in the 82nd percentile at the position.

 Dalton ranked 23rd in PFF grade in 2020 with Dallas.
 He failed to make many big-time throws (32nd by rate), but he limited bad throws, too.
-He posted the 10th-best negatively graded throw rate and delivered an accurate ball on passes beyond the line of scrimmage at the fifth-highest rate.
-The veteran is a short-term solution at-best; he won't produce at an elite level, nor will he singlehandedly carry a team to the postseason.
+He posted the 10th-best negatively graded throw rate and delivered an accurate ball on passes beyond the line of scrimmage at the league's fifth-highest rate.

 Despite nagging injuries this past year, Griffin managed to sustain a quality level of play and has been the 17th-most valuable corner in the NFL since 2019.
 Seattle plays zone coverage at one of the highest rates in the league, a scheme in which Griffin has thrived.
 He ranks in the top 10 among cornerbacks in zone coverage grade over the past two years.

 Buffalo has some tough decisions to make this offseason, and one of them could be letting Milano walk in free agency.
-Detroit doesn't have much cap space, but it wouldn’t be a surprise to see the team do everything in its power to create room for a Golladay tag and an upgrade at off-ball linebacker.
+Detroit doesn't have much cap space, but it wouldn’t be a surprise to see the team do everything in its power to create room to upgrade at off-ball linebacker.
 The Lions’ linebacker room outside of Jamie Collins Sr. struggled mightily in 2020, with Reggie Ragland and Jahlani Tavai each posting 35.7 coverage grades.